joseasv/simplePythonSummarizerWebApp/README.md

-# Dockerized Python example web app
+# Simple Python Summarizer Web App

 This a small web app that does an extractive summary from a txt file using nltk.
 React is used for the frontend and FastAPI for the backend with an OpenAPI POST endpoint,